(Including Management Discussion and Analysis)

 TO THE MEMBERS OF WENDT (INDIA) LIMITED

-Your Directors have the pleasure in presenting the 40 Annual Report ofWendt (India) Limited (hereinafter referred to as the Company') together withthe Audited Financial Statements for the year ended 31 March 2020.
-The Management Discussion & Analysis Report which is required to be furnished as per SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 has been includedin the Directors Report to avoid duplication and overlap.
+Your Directors have the pleasure in presenting the 40 Annual Report ofWendt (India) Limited (hereinafter referred to as the Company') together withthe Audited Financial Statements for the year ended 31 March 2022.
+The ManagementDiscussion & Analysis Report which is required to be furnished as per SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 (hereinafter referred to asthe Listing Regulations) has been included in the Directors' Report toavoid duplication and overlap.

 INDUSTRY STRUCTURE & DEVELOPMENTS

 The demand for Super Abrasive products is closely linked to the levelof industrial production.
 Super Abrasives are used to manufacture long-lasting expensiveitems like auto and aircraft parts demand for which is highly cyclical.
 Diamond and CubicBoron Nitride (CBN) Super Abrasive products are used extensively in aerospace industry andother industrial applications where price considerations are less significant as theyincur high initial costs.
 They are used in the machining of materials such as nickel castiron and cobalt-based superalloys where precision in machining operations is of primeimportance.

 Increasing complexity of Super Abrasive technology in high performanceapplications and its high initial cost provide entry barriers for small-scale andmedium-scale companies to compete with the global market leaders.
 While industry leaderscan afford significant research operations most unorganised players do not have access tosubstantial R&D resources.
 This disparity can make it difficult for small andmedium-scale companies to compete in the market in terms of developing products that mayrequire advanced technologies.